 Stalled France to miss deficit target until 2017

 France's economic troubles mirror a broader lack of growth in Europe.
-Sapin said "an economic reality that concerns all of us" needed to be taken into consideration, although he said France was not requesting a change in the budget rules.
-Hollande's government had earlier negotiated a delay in meeting the target until 2015.
+Sapin said "an economic reality that concerns all of us" needed to be taken into consideration, although he said France was not requesting a change in the rules.